Photo Courtesy of Brighton Park Iris

 PARENTAGE: T-99-A: (3/A 166 Mrs. Stevens x Whole Cloth) X T 836-A: ((R 127-A: (M 1212 x Snowy Heron)) x P 864-A: (Lavish Lady x Top Favorite)

-INTERESTING INFO: From the Schreiner's 1968 Iris Lover's Catalog: An Iris that will enhance any spot it occupies, be it park, backyard garden or commercial planting.
+INTERESTING INFO: From the 1968 Schreiner's Iris Lover's Catalog: An Iris that will enhance any spot it occupies, be it park, backyard garden or commercial planting.
 Its color combination attracts one like a magnet.
 The graceful, lightly waved florets, with standards of crystalline white, like the twinkling milky way, contrast beautifully with the sumptuous falls of velvety, nighttime blue-purple and a capping white beard.
 Clean, contrasting, neat and tailored in appearance, with a ramrod stiff stem and three flowers open at a time.
 Every garden needs the color fascination of a purple and white amoena.
 Truly lovely.